gnilk/testrunner/README.md

 The runner executes tests in the following order:
 1. test_main, always executed
 2. global functions (i.e. test_toplevel, just one underscore in name), can be switched off (-g)
-3. module functions
+3. library functions
-   - module main (test_module)
+   - library main (test_module)
-   - any other module function (test_module_XYZ)
+   - any other library function (test_module_XYZ)
-   - module exit (test_module_exit)
+   - library exit (test_module_exit)
 4. test_exit, always executed last

-The order of module functions can be controlled via the `-m` switch.
-Default is to test all modules (`-m -`) but it is possible to change the order like: `-m shared,-` this will first test the module `shared` before proceeding with all other modules.
+The order of library functions can be controlled via the `-m` switch.
+Default is to test all modules (`-m -`) but it is possible to change the order like: `-m shared,-` this will first test the library `shared` before proceeding with all other modules.

 ### Pass/Fail distinction
 Each test case should return `kTR_Pass` if no error occured.
 It is possible to discard the return code (`-r`) and the test runner will deduce the result based on interface call's.